Bicycle Accident Lawyer in Hamilton

 - A lost economic opportunity – such as losing clients or being forced to close a business;

-- Loss of competitive advantage – if you are hurt or disabled, and you suffer a competitively disadvantage in the labour force compared to other persons you are not – you may be entitled to an economic loss.;
+- Loss of competitive advantage – if you are hurt or disabled, and you suffer a competitively disadvantage in the labor force compared to other persons you are not – you may be entitled to an economic loss.;

 - Loss of interest and earnings on investments;